toddledev/documentation/docs/11-formulas/04-repeat-formula/index.md

 This is especially important when:

-- Working with large lists
+- Working with large data sets
 - Implementing drag-and-drop reordering
 - Frequently updating or filtering data
 - Adding or removing items from the middle of a list